Dizzy Dean: Ace of the Gashouse Gang

+Chicago Cubs (1938–1941)

-By 1938, Dean's arm was largely gone.
-Nonetheless, Chicago Cubs scout Clarence "Pants" Rowland was given the unenviable job of obeying owner P. K. Wrigley's order to buy the washed-up Dizzy Dean's contract at any cost.
-Rowland signed the ragged righty for $185,000, one of the most expensive loss-leader contracts in baseball history.
-Dean helped the Cubs win the 1938 National League pennant.
+By 1938, Dean's arm had not recovered.
+Hopeful it would, Chicago Cubs owner Philip K. Wrigley ordered scout Clarence "Pants" Rowland to buy Dean's contract at any cost.
+On April 16, Rowland obtained Dean in a trade for three players (pitchers Clyde Shoun and Curt Davis and outfielder Tuck Stainback) plus $185,000 in cash—an enormous sum then.
+In limited use Dean proved exceptional—going 7–1 and posting a 1.81 ERA, by far the best of his career—helping the Cubs win the 1938 National League pennant.
 The Cubs had been in third place, six games behind the first place Pittsburgh Pirates.
 By September 27, with one week left in the season, the Cubs had battled back to within a game and a half of the Pirates in the National League standings as the two teams met for a crucial three-game series.

 Dean pitched the opening game of the series and with an ailing arm, relied more on his experience and grit to defeat the Pirates by a score of 2–1.
 Dean would later call it the greatest outing of his career.
 The victory cut the Pirates' lead to a half game and, set the stage for one of baseball's most memorable moments when in the next game of the series, Cubs player-manager, Gabby Hartnett, hit his famous "Homer in the Gloamin'" to put the Cubs into first place.
 The Cubs clinched the pennant three days later.
 Dean pitched gamely in Game 2 of the 1938 World Series before losing to the New York Yankees in what became known as "Ol' Diz's Last Stand".

+Returning to the Cubs in 1939, Dean made 19 appearances (13 starts) resulting in a 6–4 record with 7 complete games, 2 shutouts, and a still well above league average 3.36 ERA.
+The team finished fourth in the NL.
+Beginning to fail badly, he was limited to just 10 games (nine starts) in 1940 and posted a 3–3 record with a 5.17 ERA, as the Cubs finished fifth in the league.
+He appeared in a single game during the 1941 season, pitching just one inning while allowing three runs.
+In mid-May, he announced his retirement as a player.

+In 1942, Dean appeared in one game for the Superior Blues, a Class C team in the Northern League; as the starting pitcher, he allowed three runs in two innings, and then played in the outfield.